akshay-k-a-dev/mulearn/readme.md

 ## Quality Tester

--   If you are a Quality Tester, you can verify the dev-server branch for testing the upcoming features and the production branch for features which are already in production.
+-   If you are a Quality Tester, you can verify the dev-server branch for testing the upcoming features and the production branch for features which are already in production!.